Financial Independence for Women: Build Freedom and Security

 The Emotional Toll of Financial Stress

-Money anxiety is not just economic—it’s emotional.
+Money anxiety is not just economic.
+It is emotional.

 This avoidance creates a cycle of financial procrastination, where fear delays action and small issues become major problems.